rwdaigle/edgerails/source/_posts/2010-02-10-rails-3-resources.markdown

 ### Gem Bundler

-Rails 3 comes with a whole new way of specifying, loading and manage gem dependencies: the new [gem bundler](http://github.com/carlhuda/bundler) which was developed in parallel with the new version of Rails and replaces what you're used to seeing as a bunch of `config.gem` statements:
+Rails 3 comes with a whole new way of specifying, loading and managing gem dependencies: the new [gem bundler](http://github.com/carlhuda/bundler) which was developed in parallel with the new version of Rails and replaces what you're used to seeing as a bunch of `config.gem` statements:

 * [Mikel (you should now be on a first name basis with him by now) has a very complete rundown of the new bundler features](http://lindsaar.net/2010/2/6/bundle_me_some_rails)
 * [Yehuda, one of the bundler project committers, gives a nice narrative of the bundler features](http://yehudakatz.com/2010/02/01/bundler-0-9-heading-toward-1-0/)